DilnozaBobokalonova1/Artificial_Intelligence/README.md

 navigation problem for a robot.
 4. Implemented a Genetic Algorithm used to solve a Graph-Coloring Problem which belongs to the class of NP-Complete.
 Used 10 vertices and 4 colors.
 Could be used for more.
+5. Implement an algorithm to solve The Four Color problem and the Sudoku using backtracking, backtracking with forward checking, backtracking with AC-3, and min-conflicts.
+Please run the algorithms with and without an initial assignment for one state.